Man1ish/csgeneticalgorithm/README.md

 ![Solution](https://pandeymanish.com/images/solution.png)

-Here E1, E2, E3 are the edge nodes and T1, T2, T3, T4, T5, are the input task.
+In the above diagram, there are 5 tasks (T1, T2, T3, T4, and T5) and 3 edge nodes(E1, E2, and E3).
+The goal is to schedule task to the appropriate edge devices so that all task can be completed in limited amount of time.

   1. **Input Parameter**